jaspreet1388/cst8916/finalProject/Readme.md

 ## IoT Sensor Simulation

 ### Overview:
-Three virtual sensors simulate environmental monitoring devices located at:
+Three virtual sensors to simulate the environmental monitoring devices located at:
 - Dow’s Lake
 - Fifth Avenue
 - NAC

 Each sensor:
-- Generates telemetry data every 10 seconds
+- Is generating telemetry data every 10 seconds
 - Sends the data to Azure IoT Hub using the **Azure IoT Device SDK for Python**

 ### JSON Payload Format: